PROFILE

 Congo (Brazzaville), and Gabon.

-able to win a majority.
-The BDG obtained support
+win a majority.
+The BDG obtained support from

 deputies, and M'Ba was named Prime Minister.